firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt3.md

 And now try to refresh the **/movies** page.

 We have an issue.
 If there is no notice or alert, a red and a green box still appear.
 So what should we do?
 How about some `if` control flow?
-There's a nice method for this, which will check if the message is undefined or `nil` and return true or false:
+There's a nice method for this, which will check if the message is undefined or `nil` and return true or false: `.present?`

 ```html
 <!-- app/views/layouts/application.html.erb -->